 If you want to check the balance on your card, there are a number of ways to do that.
 You can check your balance at an ATM or online with your card issuer.
 Your card issuer may also offer the option to sign up for text alerts.

 Another important note: Before you start using your card to spend money, it’s a good idea to tweak your budget.
-When you’re unemployed, you’ll want your cash to stretch as far as it can.

 What if I lose my unemployment debit card?